 - Summer residents and people who go south for the winter are invited to apply!

 Do volunteers get any training?

-- All potential volunteers must pass a background check and attend a short orientation.
+- Potential volunteers must pass a background check and attend a short orientation.

-- If a you want to drive people you must have a valid driver’s license and auto insurance.
+- If a you want to drive for us you must have a valid driver’s license and proof of auto insurance.